What is Nakedly Examined Music?

 What's the relation to The Partially Examined Life?
 Is this a philosophy podcast?
 Why are the two podcasts on the same website?

 NEM is spin-off of PEL, part of a new podcasting network, with a common host and a common support team.
-Funds from PEL subscriptions/donations/advertising make NEM happen, so please support PEL's efforts.
+Funds from PEL subscriptions/donations/advertising have to date been the primary support NEM happen, so becoming a PEL Citizen/a> will also get you all of the NEM bonus content.
 NEM is not a philosophy podcast, but we're certainly not averse to talking about big questions as they come up.
 Certainly the approach is influenced by PEL, where a text serves as the central touchstone of a reading group; for NEM, the songs themselves are the text, and Mark studies them and takes lots of notes.

 Why doesn't the host shut up and let the guests talk?